digitalmediabremen/fungi_soundscape/README.md

 * pull images from mushroom database - ok
 * use openCv to proces mushroom image - ok
 * create a bit matrix to play with a low sampled image - ok
-* do the image fetching and processing in another thread -
+* do the image fetching and processing in another thread - ok
-* keep adding new mushrooms as the previous image is consumed by the algo -
+* keep adding new mushrooms as the previous image is consumed by the algo - ok
-* derive algos -
+* use more instruments - ok
-* use more instruments -
+* use some kind of beat/kick instrument -
-* derive algos -
+* play with modules, what parameter use to control modules? -
-* play with modules -
+* how can I make the piece evolve in a more 'musical' way?

 ### SS